eliottprdlx/Signature-Encoders-For-Dynamics-Learning/README.md

 ### Additional Experiments

-To perform the additional experiments, run:
+To perform the additional experiments, execute the script:

 ```bash
 ./run_other_tests.sh